shramdas/VARV/README.md

 The config file is whitespace delimited, so the arguments to each option must not contain spaces.

 ```
+# Location of tabix.
+Can just be "tabix" if it exists on your path.
+TABIX tabix

 # Location of EPACTS.
 EPACTSDIR	/net/fantasia/home/hmkang/bin/epactsRelease/bin